DominonZ/D-EngineSound/README.md

 #### Step 5: Restart Resource
 After adding new sounds:
 1. Save all files
-2. Restart the resource: `restart CUSTOMSOUNDS`
+2. Restart the resource: `restart D-EngineSound`
 3. The new sounds will appear in the selection menu

 ### Practical Example: Adding a Ferrari LaFerrari Sound